Accelerate the Change.

 Program Overview

-Helping underrepresented managers, one fund at a time.
+Helping undercapitalized managers, one fund at a time.

 • Recast Capital launched Accelerate to test a hypothesis: that increasing female representation in VC general partner positions will increase VC funding to women founders and those from other underrepresented backgrounds.